luis-morel/cc-find-your-hat/README.md

 # Find Your Hat

 This Node.js\terminal-based application generates a maze with a hat, holes, and ensures there is always a path to the hat.
 The objective is to move through the maze, without falling into any holes, until you find your hat.
+If you fall into a hole or off the maze, you lose.

 The initial maze will always be the same; however, if you choose to replay without ending the game, subsequent mazes will be random.